jlhiskey/DN_Code_Challenges/Challenges/GetEdge/README.md

-# Code Challenge 27: Tree Intersection
+# Code Challenge 32: Get Edge
- - Find common values in 2 binary trees.
+ - Given a business trip itinerary, and an Alaska Airlines route map, is the trip possible with direct flights?
+If so, how much will the total trip cost be?
 ## Challenge
-- Write a function that accepts a lengthy string parameter.
-- Without utilizing any of the built-in library methods available to your language, return the first word to occur more than once in that provided string.
+- Write a function based on the specifications above, which takes in a graph, and an array of city names.
+Without utilizing any of the built-in methods available to your language, return whether the full trip is possible with direct flights, and how much it would cost.
 ### Structure and Testing
-- Write a function called tree_intersection that takes two binary tree parameters.
-Without utilizing any of the built-in library methods available to your language, return a set of values found in both trees.
+- Utilize the Single-responsibility principle: any methods you write should be clean, reusable, abstract component parts to the whole challenge.
+You will be given feedback and marked down if you attempt to define a large, complex algorithm in one function definition.

 - Write at least three test assertions for each method that you define.